Graham Bell (skier)

-(born 4 January 1966) is a former Olympic skier who is also a TV presenter, adventurer and journalist.
+Graham Bell (born 4 January 1966) is a former Olympic skier who is also a TV presenter, adventurer and journalist.
 He has presented several BBC TV shows with Ed Leigh including High Altitude in 2009 and Ski Sunday more recently.
 Highlights included Graham tackling the Arctic Circle Race; a 160 mi cross-country skiing race in Greenland; and surviving a night in a snow-hole without food, water or a sleeping bag.
 He set a personal best top speed on skis of 121 mph.
 In January 2017 Bell set a World Record for towed speed skiing 189.07kmh behind a Jaguar F-Pace in Sweden.

 Biography

 Bell was born on the Akrotiri Royal Air Force station in Cyprus in 1966, the son of pilot Rod Bell and teacher Jean Bell.
 Graham's love of skiing started at age 5 when his father was posted to Edinburgh, Scotland.
 He learned to ski in the Cairngorm Mountains and Hillend dry slope.
 By the time the family moved to Yorkshire, England (where his father was posted), Graham and his brother Martin were both racing full-time on the World Cup circuit.